verification-explorer/systemverilog-clocking-blocks-tutorial/README.md

 - **Clifford E. Cummings, "Applying Stimulus & Sampling Outputs ‐ UVM Verification Testing Techniques"** A concise guide on best practices for driving inputs and sampling outputs in UVM testbenches using SystemVerilog timing constructs.

+- **David Rich, "The missing link: the testbench to DUT connection"** paper focuses on several methodologies used in practice to connect the testbench to the DUT